Cosmological Evolution, Analytical Parametrization, and Dynamical Stability of a Bouncing Universe in Non-Minimal Kinetic Coupling Gravity: Foundation of non-minimal kinetic coupling

 where $T_{\mu\nu}^{\phi}$, $T_{\mu\nu}^{\xi}$ and $T_{\mu\nu}^{\eta}$ are the usual energy-momentum tensor for scalar field, $\phi$, the minimally coupled terms, $\xi$ and $\eta$, respectively.
 The aforesaid energy-momentum tensors are written in the following form

 In order to obtain the equation of motion, we take variation of action with respect to the scalar field and earn as

-Now by inserting Eqs. \eqref{tphi} into Eq. \eqref{rmu}, we obtain the modified form of the Friedmann equations, and applying the restriction on $\xi$ and $\eta$ given by $\eta + 2\xi = 0$ (with this condition, the third and forth terms of the action \eqref{action} are coupled with the Einstein tensor, $G_{\mu \nu}$), and using Eq. \eqref{ds2} we earn the modified Friedmann equations and the field equation in the following form
+Now by inserting Eqs. \eqref{tphi} into Eq. \eqref{rmu}, we obtain the modified form of the Friedmann equations, and applying the restriction on $\xi$ and $\eta$ given by $\eta + 2\xi = 0$, the third and forth terms of the action \eqref{action} represent a coupling the scalar field with the Einstein tensor, $G_{\mu \nu}$, that becomes $\xi G_{\mu \nu} \left(F(\phi)\partial^{\mu}\phi\partial^{\nu}\phi\right)$.
+In that case, by using FRW metric \eqref{ds2} we earn the modified Friedmann equations and the field equation in the following form

 From Eqs. \eqref{fried1}, \eqref{fried2-1}, and \eqref{fried2-2} we write down the energy density and pressure as